Cotton Eye Joe (Rednex song): Music video

 The accompanying music video for "Cotton Eye Joe" was directed by Swedish director Stefan Berg.
 It won the prize for the best Swedish dance video at the 1995 Swedish Dance Music Awards.
 The video features the band performing in a barn during a hoedown where the guests did activities such as dancing, playing and splashing in old wild west baths, and riding a mechanical bull.
 Several signs can be seen in the barn, with inscriptions like "Horses outside", "No bath!" and "No sex allowed".
-The video ends with a short fast motion clip of a girl riding the mechanical bull.
+The video ends with a short fast-motion clip of a girl riding the mechanical bull.
 Göran Danielsson, who sings the "Cotton Eye Joe" chorus, never appears in the video.
 It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
 In the US, the video generated massive reaction on its first week on The Box.
-"Cotton Eye Joe" was later published on Rednex's official YouTube channel in August 2013, and had generated more than 196 million views as of December 2022.
+"Cotton Eye Joe" was later made available on Rednex's official YouTube channel in 2013.